Sgraham6/Sean-Graham-Projects/README.md

 This repository holds code for various projects that I've worked on both in school and on my own time.
-It should be noted that some files, such as html files, must be downloaded to be viewed properly.
+It should be noted that some files must be downloaded to be viewed properly.

 ### Laptop Regression
 This folder holds a (currently incomplete) linear regression model that focuses on price data (obtained from Kaggle) for various laptops.
 The price is the independent variable, and the dependent variables incldue features such as size and storage.
 The model is primarily designed for interpretive purposes and is carried out over multiple Jupyter documents.
 The first preprocesses the data and saves it, and the subsequent files perform the regression and make sure the approprate assumtions are met.